When it comes to empowerment, the web is saturated with “can-do” tips and motivation.

 So, if you didn’t get that promotion, either you need to up your game (likely) or you’ve been given a sign that it’s time to grasp that next opportunity (possible).

 Only you will know the answer and that takes introspection and a willingness and humility (superpower) to fix yourself if you are broken.
 But in any case, if you do not act, you have allowed others to dictate your future.

-You see, if you do not take the opportunity to be responsible for your shortcomings, either personal or situational, you give that responsibility to someone else and, in turn, give them power over you.
+You see, if you do not take the opportunity to be responsible for what didn’t go your way, you give that responsibility to someone else and, in turn, give them power over you.